 Your roof is one of the most important parts of your home, for obvious reasons.
-Without it you would be left with four walls and a foundation – not enough to provide much comfort or protection from the elements.
-Like everything though, a roof will wear out over time.
+Without it, you would be left with four walls and a foundation – not enough to provide much comfort or protection from the elements.
+Like everything, though, a roof will wear out over time.

-As a homeowner you need to be aware of the state of yours and whether it needs repairs or replacement, especially if you have any plans on selling the home.
+As a homeowner, you need to be aware of the state of yours and whether it needs repairs or replacement, especially if you have any plans on selling the home.

-Working as a Massachusetts Realtor for the past twenty seven years, one of the things that becomes a bone of contention more than any other when negotiating home inspection issues is a worn roof.
+Working as a Massachusetts Realtor for the past thirty four-plus years, one of the things that become a bone of contention more than any other when negotiating home inspection issues is a worn roof.

 You can look for signs of damage yourself.
 According to the National Roofing Contractors Association, homeowners should examine their roofs in both the spring and the fall.

 Interior Roof Check

 Invest in a good light because you want to be able to see fine details.
 Even the best flashlight is far cheaper than replacing your roof, so get something that will give you all the light you need to search the attic.

-- Sagging Areas – If there is a sag in your roof this will be one of the easier ways to tell if you need a new roof.
+- Sagging Areas – If there is a sag in your roof, this will be one of the easier ways to tell if you need a new roof.
 Sagging is a definite indication of structural issues.
 Something has given way, either due to external pressure from outside or from moisture damage to the wood that makes up your roof.

 - Dark Spots or Trails – Dark areas and trails are an indication that moisture is penetrating your roof somewhere and probably creating mold in the process.
 Moisture will eventually cause real problems, both with your roof and with the interior of your home.

 - Leaks or Water Damage – If you see a leak or visible water damage, it is time to call a roofing repair company.
 Water causes damage, and it is important to patch any leaks as soon as possible.